What Is an SMTP Relay [A Brief Crash Course]

 Even your favorite software applications probably use SMTP to deliver transactional messages like password resets, order receipts, and other time-critical email like paycheck notifications.

-Some common situations when you should send via SMTP are when:
+Some common situations when you should send via SMTP mail relay include when:

 - You have built a web or mobile app, you can easily “plug in” to an email delivery system so that you can send mail from that app or website.